Fire Prevention Tips (and Best Practices) for Landlords

 9. Require Tenants Carry Insurance

-Renters insurance only costs a couple hundred dollars a year, but they can help policyholders cover the cost of personal items in the event of a fire, theft, natural disasters, etc.
+Renters’ insurance only costs a couple of hundred dollars a year, but it can help policyholders cover the cost of replacing personal items in the event of a fire, theft, natural disasters, etc.

 10. Encourage Tenants to Report Issues

-Repair structural components such as fireplaces, chimneys, electrical cables, and plumbing systems.
-Also consider making fixes to or replacing your HVAC unit (heating, ventilation and air conditioning), which if left unattended, can overheat and result in a fire as well.
-It is also important to routinely check the wiring of your unit, check for overheating and clean out dirty air filters.
+Repair and clean structural components such as fireplaces, chimneys, electrical cables, and plumbing systems.
+Also consider making fixes to or replacing your HVAC system (heating, ventilation, and air conditioning), which, if left unattended, can overheat and result in a fire.
+It’s also important to routinely check gas appliances, the wiring of your unit, check for overheating, and clean out dirty air filters.
 These are all potential issues that could result in a house fire but could be easily prevented.

 12. Fireproof Your Landscaping